lhns/restic-android/README.md

 It also makes use of [termux/proot](https://github.com/termux/proot) to run the Restic linux binaries on android.

-Currently this project is still unfinished and contributions are welcome!
+This project is still in a very early state and contributions are welcome!

 ### Disclaimer
 This project is **not** an official app made by the restic team.